-As it passes through this process, big, heavy cylinders called the calendar stack await the roll that is forming.
-These cylinders apply pressure to the sheet to form the desired smoothness and caliper of the paper.
+As it passes through this process, big, heavy cylinders called the calendar stack to await the roll that is forming.
+These cylinders apply pressure to the sheet to form the desired smoothness and caliper of the papers.

 The pressure on the calendar stack can be adjusted.
 More pressure yields smoother paper with less thickness.

 At the end of the machine, the paper is wound on a large reel called the winder.
 As the reel of paper goes to the winder, it is split into manageable size rolls.

 There is two basic types of roll formats; one is a roll that is sized for a web printing press for sheetfed machines and the second format converts rolls to be used in a sheeting application to be cut and packed into cartons.

 The winder offers the ability to customize sheeter roll sizes to maximize efficiency and limit waste.